Analysis and Detectability of Offline Data Poisoning Attacks on Linear Dynamical Systems: Related work

+Data poisoning attacks can be categorized into two classes: \textit{untargeted poisoning attacks} and \textit{targeted poisoning attacks} \cite{tian2022comprehensive}.
+Attacks in the former class lead to some form of denial-of-service and try to hinder the convergence of the target model.
+On the other hand, targeted attacks change the data so that the trained model behaves according to the goal of the attacker \cite{liu2017trojaning,shafahi2018poison}.
+Countermeasures include preventive measures (e.g., encryption) or reactive measures (e.g., detection).
+In \cite{nguyen2013exact,bhatia2017consistent}, the authors propose different techniques to recover a linear model from the data for oblivious adversaries, while for adaptive adversaries recovery is possible under some stringent assumptions \cite{bhatia2015robust}.
+As mentioned in \cite{bhatia2017consistent}, it seems unlikely that consistent estimators are even possible in face of a fully adaptive adversary.
 However, to the best of our knowledge, most of these techniques are not directly applicable to control problems, due to the underlying dynamics of the system.
-In \cite{alfeld2016data} the authors study a targeted attack that poisons the forecasting of an autoregressive model.
-In \cite{showkatbakhsh2016secure} the authors consider the problem of identifying a system whose output measurements have been corrupted by an adversary.
-They consider an omniscient adversary, and given a bound on the number of attacked sensors, and some observability conditions, it is possible to derive a model that is useful for stabilizing the original system.
+In \cite{alfeld2016data}, the authors study a targeted attack that poisons the forecasting of an autoregressive model.
+In \cite{showkatbakhsh2016secure}, the authors consider the problem of identifying a system whose output measurements have been corrupted by an adversary.
+They consider an omniscient adversary and given a bound on the number of attacked sensors, and some observability conditions, it is possible to derive a model that is useful for stabilizing the original system.
 A similar problem is studied in \cite{feng2021learning}: the authors consider a linear system affected by an unknown sparse adversarial disturbance $d_t$, and study how to recover the original model of the system.
 A different problem is studied in \cite{chekan2020regret}, where the authors consider online poisoning of the adaptive LQR method \cite{abbasi2011regret}, and, to compensate for the attack, they enlarge the confidence set of the estimator.
-In \cite{russo2021poisoning} they formulate a a bi-level optimization problem to compute poisoning attacks against data-driven control methods.
+In \cite{russo2021poisoning} they formulate a bi-level optimization problem to compute poisoning attacks against data-driven control methods.
 Their attack is then applied to the digital twin of a building to demonstrate the potential of their attack \cite{russo2021data}.
 Lastly, in \cite{2209.09108} they extend the bi-level attack problem to attack data-driven predictive control methods.